Invest in GOLD and give a boost to your investment portfolio

 In a Nutshell

 The gold market functions in such a way that you cannot hold a stock for very long.
-The value of the investment is high and there is a need for faster delivery and logistics for which Dubai turns out to be one of the best locations globally.
+The value of the investment in UAE is high and there is a need for faster delivery and logistics for which Dubai turns out to be one of the best locations globally.
 Taxation has increased the transparency of the trade in-country and allowed the authorities to get a firm grip over the trade.